 But the second group of saints that John sees are identified as those who have been beheaded because they did not worship the Antichrist or his image, nor were they willing to consent to receive the mark of the Beast.
+These will be witnessed to by the 144,000 Jewish evangelists described in Revelation chapter 7.
 Obviously, then, these cannot be anyone else but the Tribulation saints and they, too, will be resurrected at this time.

 Daniel E. Woodhead Ph.D.

 Fruchtenbaum, A. G. (2003).
 The footsteps of the Messiah : A study of the sequence of prophetic events (Rev. ed.)
 (367–368).
 Tustin, CA: Ariel Ministries.